spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 It will take some time for your changes to propagate across all geographic regions, around 15 minutes.

 ## Set "A Records" with aliases to CloudFront
 Before making the changes below, make sure the CloudFront distribution has a status of "Deployed".
+We will set up both IPv4 and IPv6 DNS records.

 1. Log into the AWS Management Console, search for [Route 53](https://console.aws.amazon.com/route53/home?#)
-2. "Hosted zones" on left sidebar > www.example.com. > Enable checkbox for "www.example.com.", Type A > change settings on
+1. "Hosted zones" on left sidebar > www.example.com. > Enable checkbox for "www.example.com.", Type A > change settings on
 right sidebar
     * Type: A - IPv4 address
     * Alias: Yes
-    * Alias Target: Dropdown list should show your CloudFront distribution, so pick it
+    * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it
     * "Save Record Set" button
-3. ~~Repeat Step 2 with with the A Record for the bare domain: example.com~~
-TODO: rewrite this section for creating a Redirect S3 Bucket and Redirect CloudFront, then connecting "A" Record to Redirect CloudFront
+1. Go back to the main [Route 53](https://console.aws.amazon.com/route53/home?#) page
+1. "Hosted zones" on left sidebar > www.example.com. > Enable checkbox for "www.example.com.", Type A > change settings on
+right sidebar
+    * Type: A - IPv4 address
+    * Alias: Yes
+    * Alias Target: Dropdown list should show your CloudFront distribution for the full domain, so pick it
+    * "Save Record Set" button

-4. Check website in browser
+## Check domains in browser
-    * Make sure the the insecure domain "http://www.example.com" redirects to "[**https**://www.example.com](https://www.example.com)"
+Make sure the the insecure domain "http://www.example.com" redirects to "[**https**://www.example.com](https://www.example.com)".
+It may take some time for the DNS changes to be seen by your ISP and local company network.

 # Resources
   * https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html